Hoshitango Imachi

-Hoshitango Imachi (星誕期 偉真智) is an Argentine-born Japanese former professional sumo wrestler and current professional wrestler.
+Hoshitango Imachi (星誕期 偉真智) is an Argentine-born Japanese former professional sumo wrestler and professional wrestler.
 His highest rank was jūryō 3.

 Life and career

-A former swimming instructor, Salomon was spotted by a visiting Japanese coach at a gym in Buenos Aires who encouraged him to try sumo.
+A former swimming instructor, Salomón was spotted by a visiting Japanese coach at a gym in Buenos Aires who encouraged him to try sumo.
 After studying at Chuo University, he joined Michinoku stable in May 1987 at the age of 21 to support his family.
 He was the first, and to date only, Jewish professional sumo wrestler.
 He was given the shikona (ring name) of Hoshitango, with "Hoshi" (star) a common prefix in Michinoku stable, and "tango" a reference to the popular dance.
 He reached the second highest jūryō division for the first time in September 1992, but lasted only one tournament there before being demoted back to the unsalaried third makushita division.
 He managed another three tournaments in the second division in 1994 but once again fell back.
 In September 1998, at the age of 33, he demonstrated his fighting spirit by once again returning to jūryō, this time remaining for 12 straight tournaments.
 He was not able to break into the top makuuchi division, peaking at jūryō 3 in January 2000.
 In July 2000 he lost every one of his fifteen bouts and fell, once more, to the third division where he remained until his retirement in January 2004.
 His retirement ceremony or danpatsu-shiki was attended by around 150 people including stablemates Jūmonji and Toyozakura as well as the former Terao and Kirishima, who as his stablemaster made the final cut of his topknot.